dabaspark/baxter_sdk_nvidia_any_os/README.md

 # RUN BAXTER SDK in any Operating System using Docker

-Run Baxter SDK and simulation seamlessly on any modern operating system using Docker, with full GPU support and graphical capabilities.
+Run Baxter SDK and simulation seamlessly on any ubuntu versions using Docker, with full GPU support and graphical capabilities to run Simulation with gazebo and rviz

 ## Overview

-This repository provides a Docker-based solution for running Baxter SDK and simulation on any modern operating system, eliminating the need for virtual machines or older Ubuntu installations.
+This repository provides a Docker-based solution for running Baxter SDK and simulation on any ubuntu versions, eliminating the need for virtual machines or older Ubuntu installations.

 ### Key Features